ncagle/DNS-over-HTTPS/Trust-On-First-Use.md

 Could be called `$HOME/.curl-trust` by default?

-[TL: Suggest you use a ca-path style directory rather than a flat file.
+Idea: use a ca-path style directory rather than a flat file.
 The file name can be something like www.example.com_443.
 That way the file system handles editing (adding/deleting certs doesn't require rewriting a file, locks, etc).]

 Discuss: save the URLs hashed to avoid privacy leaks if someone inspects someone else's file?

 [TL: Not worth the complexity.
 Plus, would prevent easy auditing to see what's in the trust store.
 SSH doesn't; netrc doesn't.
 But do enforce permissions on the directory/file.
 Must NOT be world-writable (would allow me to add trust for an imposter site to your trust store.)
 Group write is questionable.
 Does need to be easy for user to determine what's locally trusted.]

-[DS: I mentioned hashing exactly because SSH does it these days.
+[DS: I mention hashing exactly because SSH does it these days.
 They started out and used "plain" names for many years.
 The command could show the hashed names to let users know which one it works with.]

 # Requirements